 It may seem that when the most tricky part of the deal is settled, you can finally breathe out.
 But in reality, you still have to take care of post-deal integration as, at this stage, you get access to the Big Data of the target company.

-Big Data acquisitions are especially complex in highly regulated spheres such as finance and healthcare.
+Big Data acquisitions are especially complex in highly regulated spheres such as finance and healthcare due to big data security concerns.
 For instance, if a pharmaceutical organization acquires a startup, the former receives data from laboratory studies.
 When it comes to medication research, the amount of information is genuinely overwhelming and the thing is that it can be manipulated.
 If you get tons of lab results in Excel, you have to be no less than a genius to uncover discrepancies.
 Business Intelligence in mergers and acquisitions makes such unusual points visible and trackable.

 One of the undoubted advantages of using BI tools in M&A is the ability to rapidly amend data processing in order to absorb new units in your business framework smoothly.